GuiAmorim03/TQS_107162/Labs/lab7/README.md

 ## Lab 7.2

 ### Setup
 It was used the example from lab 3_2.
-In the `ControllerTest`, a test was added to test the integration with RestAssuredMockMvc.

 ## Lab 7.3